 Driver's license for Mexico, Veracruz, Sonara and Nuevo Leon

-With a population of over 127 million inhabitants and some 55 million drivers, there is a huge potential benefits for migration to smart cards driving license in Mexico even more as this document represents a trusted ID document already accepted nationwide.
+With over 127 million inhabitants and some 55 million drivers, there are many potential benefits for migration to smart cards driving license in Mexico, even more as this document represents a trusted ID document already accepted nationwide.

 The program ensures: